moichim/labir/packages/embed/README.md

 ## Compatibility

-All major browsers are supporting custom web components.
+All major browsers are supporting custom web components, so this library may be used anywhere.
 See [the compatibility overview](https://developer.mozilla.org/en-US/docs/Web/API/Window/customElements).

-All the components are fully responsive and they work on mobile devices.
+All the included components are fully responsive and they work on mobile devices.

+Support of SSR is unknown.

 ## Performance